VCSFA-MARS/ThinSat-Program/Test Style Guide.md

 xChips instead of x-Chips, X-Chips, X-CHIPS, XCHIPS, XChips xSystem when referring to the whole system of stuff.
 "The xSystem is designed to ...."

-Capitalize All Important Words in a Title or Header

-Including numbered lists with a paragraph below the number.
+Capitalize All Important Words in a Title or Header, including numbered lists with a paragraph below the number.

-Header Title
-Wordhsbdjsbdosnbajndbjksnshjd
-Header Title
-Bsjajebdhjsksnsjzxmsksbdn
-Header Title
-Ndjajsbdjdksndjdkdndjdkdm